-Stockholders' Equity (Net Assets) - At June 30, 2010 and December 31, 2009, there were 500,000 shares of \$10.00 par value preferred stock authorized and unissued.
+Stockholders' Equity (Net Assets) - At September 30, 2010 and December 31, 2009, there were 500,000 shares of \$10.00 par value preferred stock authorized and unissued.

-The Board of Directors has authorized the repurchase of up to 340,946 shares of the Corporation's outstanding stock on the open market at prices that are no greater than current net asset value through October 22, 2010.
+The Board of Directors has authorized the repurchase of up to 340,946 shares of the Corporation's outstanding stock on the open market at prices that are no greater than current net asset value through October 21, 2011.
 During 2003 and 2002 the Corporation purchased 44,100 shares of its stock for \$47,206.
 No additional shares have been repurchased since 2003.

 Profit Sharing and Stock Option Plan - In July 2001, the stockholders of the Corporation authorized the establishment of an Employee Stock Option Plan (the "Plan").
 The Plan provides for the award of options to purchase up to 200,000 common shares to eligible employees.
 In 2002, the Corporation placed the Plan on inactive status as it developed a new profit sharing plan for the Corporation's employees in connection with the establishment of its SBIC subsidiary.
-As of June 30, 2010, no stock options had been awarded under the Plan.
+As of September 30, 2010, no stock options had been awarded under the Plan.
 Because Section 57(n) of the Investment Company Act of 1940 (the "1940 Act") prohibits maintenance of a profit sharing plan for the officers and employees of a BDC where any option, warrant or right is outstanding under an executive compensation plan, no options will be granted under the Plan while any profit sharing plan is in effect with respect to the Corporation.

 In 2002, the Corporation established a Profit Sharing Plan for its executive officers in accordance with Section 57(n) of the 1940 Act.
 Under the Profit Sharing Plan, the Corporation accrues a profit sharing amount equal to 12% of the net realized capital gains of its SBIC subsidiary, net of all realized capital losses and unrealized depreciation of the subsidiary, for the fiscal year, computed in accordance with the Plan and the Corporation's interpretation of such policies.
 Any profit sharing paid cannot exceed 20% of the Corporation's net income, as defined.
 The profit sharing payments will be split equally between Rand's two executive officers, who are fully vested in the Plan.
-There were no amounts accrued for distributions pursuant to the Plan during the six months ended June 30, 2010 or June 30, 2009.
-During the year ended December 31, 2009, the Corporation approved and accrued \$133,013 under the profit sharing plan which was paid during the six months ended June 30, 2010.
-There were no payments under the Plan for the six months ended June 30, 2009.
-At June 30, 2010, the Corporation has not accrued for the potential profit sharing obligation on the unrealized appreciation because it cannot be reasonably estimated in conjunction with the other components of the Profit Sharing Plan.
+The Corporation has accrued \$380,000 for estimated contributions to, or payments made under the Plan, during the nine months ended September 30, 2010.
+There were no payments under, or contributions to the Plan, for the nine months ended September 30, 2009.
+During the year ended December 31, 2009, the Corporation approved and accrued \$133,013 under the profit sharing plan which was paid during the first quarter of 2010.

-Income Taxes - The Corporation follows ASC 740 (formerly, FIN 48), "Accounting for Uncertainty in Income Taxes".
+Income Taxes - The Corporation follows ASC 740 when accounting for uncertainty in Income Taxes.
 ASC 740 clarifies the accounting and disclosure for uncertain tax positions by requiring that a tax position meet a "more likely than not threshold" for the benefit of the tax position to be recognized in the financial statements.
 A tax position that fails to meet the more likely than not recognition threshold will result in either a reduction of a current or deferred tax asset or receivable, or the recording of a current or deferred tax liability.
 ASC 740 also provides guidance on measurement, recognition of tax benefits, classification, interim period accounting disclosure, and transition requirements in accounting for uncertain tax positions.